Ayushmore1214/K-Stack/README.md

 This repository is the result of many hours of building, debugging, and documenting.
 If it helped you understand a complex topic or saved you time on your own projects, the best way to say thanks is to leave a star ⭐ on the repo.
+Also if you wanna go in more depth about this project do give a read : https://heyyayush.hashnode.dev/k-stack-architecting-a-3-tier-observable-application-on-eks